mrjvs/neatojs/packages/auth/README.md

 - [ ] driver: mongoose
 - [ ] driver: redis
 - [ ] implement observability system (hooks for failed logins, success logins ticket usage, etc)

+### How to do?
+- Update security stamp of existing session when password gets updated
+- Force update security stamp of user, so everything gets logged out